tmdict/tmdict/data/content/_page/site/site.ja.md

 ## ニュース

+### 2025-05-18

+TMdict Turns 10!

+In 2015, we launched a small dictionary website called TMdict.
+Ten years later, the site is still going strong — continuing to serve as a valuable resource for the community.
+Over the past decade, TMdict has gone through many changes and iterations.
+To celebrate our 10th anniversary, we're giving the website a complete overhaul:

+- CHALDEAの記録 has been merged into the main site, so all glossaries and profile translations are now available side by side.

+- We've introduced a faster, more modern design with improved usability — including small enhancements like a brand-new dark mode.
+(If you miss the old design, you can still access it in our <a href="../legacy/ja/index.html">legacy archive</a>).

+- The backend has been rebuilt using a new framework, enabling easier development and allowing us to take advantage of modern tools to improve the user experience.

+Finally, we want to express our heartfelt thanks to the community for its continued support, and to all the translators who have contributed to our ever-growing database.

 **2025-04-12**

-- Updated CHALDEAの記録 with FGO Material 16 character profiles.
+- Added FGO Material 16 character profiles.

 **2024-09-14**

-- Updated CHALDEAの記録 with FGO Material 14 character profiles.
+- Added FGO Material 14 character profiles.
-- Updated CHALDEAの記録 with FGO Material 15 character profiles.
+- Added FGO Material 15 character profiles.
-- Updated CHALDEAの記録 with FGO Arcade material character profiles.
+- Added FGO Arcade material character profiles.

 **2023-10-29**

-- Updated CHALDEAの記録 with FGO Material 13 character profiles.
+- Added with FGO Material 13 character profiles.

 **2023-08-14**

-- Updated CHALDEAの記録 with FGO Material 11 character profiles.
+- Added with FGO Material 11 character profiles.
-- Updated CHALDEAの記録 with FGO Material 12 character profiles.
+- Added with FGO Material 12 character profiles.
 - Fixed various translation inconsistencies in CHALDEAの記録.
 - Upgraded site backend.